ncatlab/nlab-content/pages/8/9/2/3/3298/content.md

   \,.
 $$

-Notice that for the last one we had to cyclically permute the source in order to disply the maps in this planar fashion.
+Notice that for the last one we had to cyclically permute the source in order to display the maps in this planar fashion.

 So therefore we get the tensorings